NetDevNotes/Ansible-Cisco-Show-Run/README.md

 ```
 6. I created an inventory file (called `hosts`) which is more complex than it needs to be, but I wanted to learn how to use groups and groups-of-groups.
 The bit to understand here though is that I defined host vars `[switch:vars]` for the username and password, amoung some other vars we need to connect to the switch successfully:
 ```
-[all:vars]
-# These defaults can be overridden for any group in the [group:vars] section

 [ios:children]
 # This is a group-of-groups called ios
 switch